50 Foods That Make You Happy

 Our Greek yogurt pick: Fage Total 2%, which packs an impressive 10 grams of protein per serving.

 Your mom was onto something when she made you finish those green spears at the dinner table.
 This vegetable is one of the top plant-based sources of tryptophan, which serves as a basis for the creation of serotonin—one of the brain's primary mood-regulating neurotransmitters.
 Asparagus also boasts high levels of folate, a nutrient that may fight depression; in fact, research suggests that up to 50 percent of people with depression suffer from low folate levels.

 Honey, unlike table sugar, is packed with beneficial compounds like quercetin and kaempferol that reduce inflammation, keeping your brain healthy and warding off depression.
-Honey also has a less dramatic impact on your blood-sugar levels than regular sugar, so it won’t send your body into fat-storage mode the way the white stuff can, or lead to one of those unpleasant sugar crashes that can make you feel like all your energy has been drained.
+This sweetener also has a less dramatic impact on your blood-sugar levels than regular sugar, so it won't send your body into fat-storage mode the way the white stuff can, or lead to one of those unpleasant sugar crashes that can make you feel like all your energy has been drained.
 Honey also boasts antibacterial properties, helping you fend off illnesses that can make you feel blue.

 Tomatoes are a great source of lycopene, an antioxidant that protects your brain and fights depression-causing inflammation.
 And because lycopene lives in tomato skins, you'll get more of the stuff if you throw a handful of cherry tomatoes into your next salad instead of slicing up one full-size tomato.
 Want to take your happiness up a notch?
 Drizzle those tomatoes with a little olive oil, which has been shown to increase lycopene absorption.
 Although it can be a pricey habit, try to go organic whenever possible: researchers at the University of California-Davis found that organic tomatoes have higher lycopene levels.